ghedo/safely/README.md

 safely checks, at startup, that the following conditions are true:

  * Running as non-root
- * Core dump are disabled
+ * Core dumps are disabled
  * Memory is locked (via `mlockall()`)
  * ptrace() is not working
  * stdin, stdout, stderr are valid